 Kitchen cabinet design tool from SketchList

-SketchList 3D kitchen cabinet design tool quick introduction.
+SketchList 3D kitchen design software quick introduction.

 Projects form the highest level of your design.
 Project size is determined by height, width, and depth.
 These dimensions can be either imperial or metric.
 You identify projects by project name.